 Students can accept their loans at any time once they are offered.
 It is recommended that aid is accepted a minimum of two weeks prior to the billing due date to ensure that it is able to disburse by that time.

 The Cost Calculator can be used to estimate out-of-pocket costs and help to determine what portion of the offered loan eligibility students may want to accept.
-If loans are declined, they can be reinstated at a later date through a Loan Increase/Reinstate Request.
+If loans are declined or cancelled due to lack of response, they can be reinstated at a later date through a Loan Increase/Reinstate Request.
 Fall only loans are available through early December and Fall/Spring and Spring only loans are available through early May.

-How can I make changes to Stafford loans I have already accepted or declined?
+How can I make changes to Federal Direct loans I have already accepted or declined?

 How can I accept or decline the Parent PLUS loan offer on my account?

 Parent PLUS Loan offers are placeholders on student accounts to demonstrate maximum eligibility.
-Because the Parent PLUS loan is a credit-based loan, it requires a separate parent application.
+A separate parent application is required for the Parent PLUS loan because it is a credit-based loan.
 As a result, students are unable to take accept this loan on their account directly.
 Once an approved application is received and processed, the loan offer will be updated accordingly by our office.
 You can find more information and a link to the Parent PLUS Loan Application here.

 If no Parent PLUS Loan application is received, the offer will be removed from the student’s account automatically.
 No action is needed, however, students who wish to decline the offer may do so on myUMBC directly.